If you are writing a story, we have put together this post to help you identify your protagonist and antagonist.

-Last week I discussed the six questions you should try to answer before you start your first draft.
-This week I want to discuss number one; identify your protagonist and antagonist, in more detail.
+In a previous post, I discussed the six questions you should try to answer before you start your first draft.
+This week I want to discuss number one: how to identify your protagonist and antagonist in more detail.

 If you enjoyed this post, you will love: